 Review summary: Canon 5D Mark II vs Sony A7S

 So how do things add up?
-Is the Canon 5D Mark II better than the Sony A7S or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 5D Mark II and the Sony A7S?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (21 vs 12MP) with a 32% higher linear resolution.